chm0dx/creepyCrawler/README.md

-      --comments            Return HTML comments extracted from crawled pages --tags                Return tags (UA,GTM,etc.) extracted from crawled pages --ips                 Return IP addresses extracted from crawled page content
+      --comments            Return HTML comments extracted from crawled pages --tags                Return tags (UA,GTM,etc.) extracted from crawled pages --ips                 Return IP addresses extracted from crawled page content --headless            Run in headless mode.
+Requires Playwright and deps (or use docker).

 ![I bet you can hear the song in your head...](https://media.giphy.com/media/Lz1LMB0rTWhNIKZdmD/giphy.gif)